parenthesin/microservice-boilerplate-malli/README.md

-# microservice-boilerplate
+# microservice-boilerplate-malli
-Clojure Microservice Boilerplate: Components, Reitit, Pedestal, Malli, Postgresql and Tests
+Clojure Microservice Boilerplate: Components, Reitit, Pedestal, Malli, Postgresql and Tests.

 ## About this example
 This source is a combination of two namespaces